…And Now For Something Completely Different

 A software program that is used for business or entertainment, an application can be made up of a single executable file or hundreds of files, which may include additional software modules, configuration files and ancillary data files.
 Examples of applications include web browsers, e-mail programs, spreadsheets, word processors, games, and utilities.
 The word “application” is used because each program has a specific application for the user, however the term specifically excludes essential control software such as the operating system.
 Also known as an “app.”

-Aquaman, who first appeared in DC Comics’ More Fun Comics #73 in 1941, is also known as The King of the Seven Seas and King of Atlantis.
+Aquaman, known as The King of the Seven Seas and King of Atlantis, first appeared in DC Comics’ More Fun Comics #73 in 1941.
 With incredible strength and energy, combined with the ability to breathe underwater, the aquatic hero, who is also known as Arthur Curry, is a member of both the Justice League of America and The Others.

 A prominent figure in J.R.R.
 Tolkien’s The Lord of the Rings, Aragorn (also known as Strider, Elfstone, Elessar and Aragorn II) is the son of Arathorn and a descendant of the lost line of the ancient kings of Men, fated to one day claim the empty throne of Gondor.
 A mighty warrior in defense of Helm’s Deep, he earns the respect and admiration of Théoden, King of the Rohirrim.
 Aragorn’s journey forces him to face several challenges that will determine the fate of Middle-earth, on his way to being crowned King Elessar Telcontar.